Developmental Education

 Unanswered Questions About Effective Developmental Programs

-Based on rigorous studies conducted over several years, CAPR’s new toolkit is designed to guide college leaders seeking to implement multiple measures assessment and placement through the knowledge building, communication, and planning steps needed to put the reform in place.
+Based on rigorous studies conducted over several years, this CAPR toolkit is designed to guide college leaders implementing multiple measures assessment and placement through the knowledge-building, communication, and planning steps needed to put the reform in place.
 The tools include a customizable slidedeck that explains the research behind multiple measures assessment, a guide to pulling out your college’s data, a planning template, a design guide, and videos from college leaders who have implemented multiple measures.